- Home

 - Spelling or grammatical errors on their website – sometimes, fraudulent university websites can look pretty convincing.
 But if you spot any spelling errors, this can be a giveaway that they might be part of a scam.

-If you think you might be involved in a diploma mill scam, then you should report this immediately to Action Fraud either online or by calling 0300 123 2040.
-Action Fraud is the UK’s reporting centre for fraud and cybercrime.
+If you think you might be involved in a diploma mill scam, you should report this immediately to Report Fraud either online or by calling 0300 123 2040.
+Report Fraud is the national reporting centre for cybercrime and fraud.

 Final thoughts…